What Is Minnesota's History With The Kentucky Derby?

 In 1990, Unbridled got the victory.
 He was owned by Frances Genter of Minnesota and trained by Carl Nafzger.
 The horse helped the Bold North put its lone stamp on the derby’s storied history.
 The win also came with an emotional moment as a camera crew captured how Nafzger excitedly gave Genter a play-by-play of Unbridled racing to the lead due to her poor vision.

 “It was just so warm and so beautiful,” Allen said.
-“It’s a signature moment, not only in the history of horse racing but certainly in the history of Minnesota racing.”MORE NEWS: Wild's Jared Spurgeon Fined For Cross-Checking Blues' Pavel Buchnevich
+“It’s a signature moment, not only in the history of horse racing but certainly in the history of Minnesota racing.”MORE NEWS: Byron Buxton, Jose Miranda HR, Josh Winder, Twins Hand A's 7th Straight Loss

 Another Minnesota owned horse ran in the derby 20 years ago.
 It’sallinthechase finished 16th out of 18 in 2002.